GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 [API Link](#operations-developers-introspect-access-token)

-The operation introspect if the client access token obtained from the previous step is active or not.
+This operation introspect if the client access token obtained from the [previous step](#get-client-token) is active or not.

 #### Get Authorization URL